The Final and Emotional Part

-After we have presented on the site all parts of the words of Rabbi Yosef Asulin, who was the legendary gabbai of the righteous Rabbi Eliezer Berland shlit"a, we are pleased to conclude the series with the final and emotional part of revelations from the house of Rav Berland shlit"a.
+After having presented on our website all parts of the words of Rabbi Yosef Asulin, who was the legendary gabbai of the Tzaddik, Rav Eliezer Berland shlit"a, we are happy to conclude the series with the final and moving part of revelations from within the home of Rav Eliezer Berland shlit"a.

-"We took the Rav and the Rebbetzin to Ashkelon to a hotel designated for the ultra-Orthodox, the entire van was filled with hundreds of books," continues Rabbi Asulin in his story.
-"The Rav told us, 'I can't, without books I have no life, we worked for several hours to arrange the books.
-All this was on Thursday, when already the next morning I receive a phone call and they tell me, 'Return immediately and take us from here.'
-It turned out there was a Shabbat of teshuvah (repentance) with Rabbi Amnon Yitzchak and many new people came in immodest clothing, the Rebbetzin left the room and after seeing this immediately requested to return home.
-Afterwards, our teacher Rav Berland praised Rabbi Amnon Yitzchak and said, 'Another one like this and it would be good for the people of Israel.'
+"We took the Rav and the Rabbanit to Ashkelon to a hotel intended for the Charedi public; the entire van was filled with hundreds of books," continues Rabbi Asulin in his story.
+"The Rav said to us, 'I cannot, without books I have no life.'
+We worked for several hours to organize the books.
+This was all on Thursday, and the very next morning I received a phone call and was told, 'Return immediately and take us from here.'
+It turned out there was a Shabbat of teshuvah (repentance) with Rabbi Amnon Yitzchak, and many new seekers arrived in immodest attire.
+The Rabbanit left the room and, after seeing this, immediately asked to return home.
+Afterward, our teacher Rav Eliezer Berland praised Rabbi Amnon Yitzchak and said, 'One more like him and it would be good for the people of Israel.'"

-"Between the years 1985 - 1988 every ticket to Uman cost $2,500 and despite investing all this great sum, there were people who were sent back and did not reach Uman.
-And our teacher Rav Berland said, 'Whoever made all this sacrifice and did not ultimately reach Uman, our Rebbe will repay him more than if he had ultimately arrived, because in truth he was with our Rebbe even though physically he did not arrive.'"
+"Between the years 1985-1988, every ticket to Uman cost $2,500, and even though they invested all this great wealth, there were people who were turned back and did not reach Uman.
+And our teacher Rav Eliezer Berland said, 'Whoever made all this self-sacrifice and did not end up reaching Uman, Rebbe Nachman will pay him more than if he had actually arrived, because in truth he was with Rebbe Nachman even though physically he did not arrive.'"

 Subscribe to Our Newsletter